material-motion/material-motion/concepts/plan-execution-pattern.md

 ## Examples of this separation

 Most platforms have an implementation of this separation for Tween animations.
-Few platforms, however, have implemented this pattern for other [primitives](../primitives.md).
+Few platforms, however, have implemented this separation for other [primitives](../primitives.md).

 ![](../_assets/PatternMatches.svg)